Welcome to Nursery!

 In Nursery, we use play-based activities to help children to explore, investigate, test and expand their knowledge of the world.
 Adults endeavour to provide challenging and interesting learning opportunities in a safe and caring environment.
 At Redhill, we are committed to create imaginative, critical and independent learners, who are ready for school and life-long learning.

-High quality stories , traditional tales and multi-cultural stories used to expand children’s knowledge and vocabulary.
-We will use storied as a base to explore a wide range of themes based on children’s learning needs and interests.
+Creating early readers – High quality stories , traditional tales and multi-cultural stories used to expand children’s knowledge and vocabulary.
+We will use stories as a base to explore a wide range of themes based on children’s learning needs and interests.

 Discovering and performing nursery rhymes and favourite songs.